yojoots/3scale-exporter/README.md

 ## Overview

 This is a bespoke export script to scrape the data out of an existing site that was built or managed through the 3scale CMS.
-Though there have been discussions and rumblings about making a real, official API available to do this sort of thing, at the time of writing such an API is not available.
+This was originally built to help with version control and source management of 3scale website data through a parallel GitHub repository.
+Though there have been discussions and rumblings about RedHat/3scale providing a real, official API to do this sort of thing, at the time of writing no such API is available.

-**DISCLAIMER**: this is not an official tool of any kind.
-Because of that, and the fact that the 3scale CMS tool, as well as its underlying API, may change at any moment, without any guarantee of backwards compatibility, I cannot in good faith recommend this tool for production use.
+**DISCLAIMER**: this is not an official tool of any kind, and if 3scale changes their UI or API, functionality might be impacted.
+With that said, because this solely handles exportation and doesn't make or save any changes to the CMS content, there is hopefully not much potential for harm.

 ## Setup: